vdaas/vald/docs/overview/component/filter-gateway.md

 # Vald Filter Gateway

-Vald Filter Gateway is an optional component in the Vald cluster allowing the user to run user-defined custom logic with ingress/egress filter components.
+Vald Filter Gateway is the component to communicate user-defined ingress/egress filter components with requests.

 ## Responsibility

-Vald Filter Gateway is the optional component in the Vald cluster implemented for available user-defined filtering.
+Vald Filter Gateway is an optional component in the Vald cluster allowing the user to run user-defined custom logic with ingress/egress filter components.
 The responsibility is to bypass the user request or response between the Vald cluster and the user-defined ingress filter (or egress filter) component.

 ## Features